borenstein-lab/burrito/docs/data_input.md

 Once finished with all functional data upload options, the user selects a function hierarchy level to which the data will be summarized.
 As with the taxonomic summary level, any level can be chosen, but choosing a lower-resolution level may increase performance.

 *Warning:* The BRITE hierarchy (used by default) maps single KOs to multiple subpathways.
-Because Burrito's tree visualization assumes there are no such many-to-one hierarchical mappings, Burrito will not display functional data at the KO level under the default settings.
+Because BURRITO's tree visualization assumes there are no such many-to-one hierarchical mappings, BURRITO will not display functional data at the KO level under the default settings.
 If using a custom hierarchy that maps a higher-resolution function level to multiple lower-resolution levels, the user should select a summary level with exclusively unique mappings.
-For lower levels, for example for KOs that belong to multiple pathways, Burrito will assign their abundance fractionally to each linked pathway.
+For lower levels, for example for KOs that belong to multiple pathways, BURRITO will assign their abundance fractionally to each linked pathway.

 <h2 id="samples">Sample Grouping Data</h2>